-Matt Lewis is in his third season leading the Drake's men's golf program after being named head coach on July 26, 2011.
+Matt Lewis is in his fourth season leading the Drake's men's golf program after being named head coach on July 26, 2011.

 The Bulldogs continued their steady development during Lewis’ second year garnering top-10 finishes in seven tournaments.

-Sparked by a third-place finish from redshirt sophomore Devin Leland, the Bulldogs collected a fifth-place showing at the Missouri Valley Conference Championship with a tournament score of 909 (301-308-300), one stroke behind fourth-place Bradley.
-Sophomore Dane Worley registered a 73 over the final 18 holes to notch a tie for 14th place with a 227 (79-75-73) scorecard, which earned him top-18 flag honors.
+Sparked by a third-place finish from Leland, the Bulldogs collected a fifth-place showing at the MVC Championship with a score of 909 (301-308-300), one stroke behind fourth-place Bradley.
+Worley registered a 73 over the final 18 holes to notch a tie for 14th place with a 227 (79-75-73) scorecard, which earned him top-18 flag honors.

 Off the course, the Bulldogs also excelled as Leland and Worley garnered MVC Men’s Golf Scholar-Athlete accolades.
 Leland pulled in first-team honors, while Worley received honorable mention recognition.